McKillop History, Family Crest & Coats of Arms

 The McKillop family comes from the ancient Scottish Dalriadan clans of the mountainous west coast of Scotland.
 The name McKillop is derived from the personal name Philip, which is originally derived from the Greek personal name Philippos, which means horse-lover.
 The Gaelic form of the surname is Mac Fhilib, meaning son of Philip.
 The f is aspirated in the genitive case, causing it to disappear.

-First found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat at Brae Lochaber from ancient times being descended from an ancient chieftain of the MacDonnells of Keppoch who were, in turn, descended from the Lords of the Isles.
-It has been suggested that the MacKillops or MacGilps may be the sons of Ilpin or Gilpin, in Iam Lom's "Soiidh do'n Ghreumach.".
+The surname McKillop was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat at Brae Lochaber from ancient times being descended from an ancient chieftain of the MacDonnells of Keppoch who were, in turn, descended from the Lords of the Isles.
+It has been suggested that the MacKillops or MacGilps may be the sons of Ilpin or Gilpin, in Iam Lom's "Soiidh do'n Ghreumach."

 This web page shows only a small excerpt of our McKillop research.
-Another 259 words (18 lines of text) covering the years 1433, 1437, 1526, 1532, and 1547 are included under the topic Early McKillop History in all our PDF Extended History products.
+Another 124 words (9 lines of text) covering the years 1433, 1437, 1526, 1532, 1547 and 1659 are included under the topic Early McKillop History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early McKillop Notables in all our PDF Extended History products.
+More information is included under the topic Early McKillop Notables in all our PDF Extended History products and printed products wherever possible.

 The hardy Scots who made the crossing settled all along the east coast of North America and in the great west that was just then opening up.
 At the time of the American War of Independence, many United Empire Loyalists moved north from the American colonies to Canada.
 Scottish national heritage became better known in North America in the 20th century through highland games and other patriotic events.
 An examination of immigration records and passenger ship lists revealed that people bearing the name McKillop arrived in North America very early: